syrusakbary/aiodataloader/README.md

 user_loader = UserLoader()
 ```

-A batch loading function accepts a Iterable of keys, and returns a Promise which
+A batch loading function accepts an Iterable of keys, and returns a Promise which
 resolves to a List of values[<sup>*</sup>](#batch-function).

 Then load individual values from the loader.
 DataLoader will coalesce all